magento/devdocs/guides/v1.0/architecture/behavior/xlate.md

 2. Upload your new dictionary to Magento using the <a href="#m2devgde-xlate-packtool">language package tool</a>.

 <div class="bs-callout bs-callout-info" id="info">
-  <p>Only one variant of translation can be used for a word or phrase in a pack.
+  <p>Only one variant of translation can be used for a word or phrase in a package.
 Otherwise, the system returns an error.</p>
 </div>

 Inline translation via the Text Editor is a customization tool used in the storefront.
 Changes made in the Text Editor are not recorded in an instance's dictionary; they are stored in the library in an instance's database.